oliverfaase/github-portfolio/README.md

 ### Project Value

 By combining geospatial data, aerial imagery, and multimedia content, the StoryMap transforms technical environmental information into an intuitive and engaging experience.
-The project demonstrates how GIS storytelling and drone technology can improve environmental communication and understanding of habitat conditions and restoration activities.
+It demonstrates how GIS storytelling and drone technology can improve environmental communication and understanding of habitat conditions and restoration activities.

 **Skills and technologies:** ArcGIS StoryMaps, ArcGIS Online, drone imagery, habitat assessment, environmental GIS, interactive web mapping, multimedia integration, site documentation, and public-facing GIS communication.